 Term length refers to the duration your life insurance policy will remain active, typically ranging from 10 to 30 years.
 The term length you choose impacts the premium of a million dollar term life insurance significantly.

-Generally, shorter terms, like a 10-year policy, will have lower monthly premiums.
+Generally, shorter terms, like a 10-year policy, will have lower monthly payments for $1 million life insurance.
 The insurer takes on less long-term risk, as the odds of your beneficiaries filing a claim are statistically lower within a shorter time frame.

-Conversely, a 20-year term will have higher premiums because the insurance company is committing to a more extended period and assuming a higher risk of you filing a claim.
-The table below illustrates these differences in cost for a $1 million term life policy.
+Conversely, a 20-year term life insurance with $1 million coverage will have higher premiums because the insurance company is committing to a more extended period and assuming a higher risk of you filing a claim.
+The table below illustrates the cost differences by term length for a $1 million term life policy.

 - F